v-nope/slate/source/index.html.md

 Include session cookie with request.
 The user details are derived from the cookie.
 </aside>

-The image and the video url must be retrieved before making the call to create a nope.
+The image and the video urls must be retrieved before making the call to create a nope.
 The resources should either be uploaded to s3 using the AWS mobile client or you could also use the upload api provided in the media section for this purpose.